 - The JOBS act of 2013 – The JOBS Act of 2013 updated the Securities Act of 1933 by allowing emerging growth companies, job creators, and startup enterprises—including real estate companies—the ability to raise capital by publishing public calls and raising funds through online platforms.
 By recognizing the validity of the marketplace lender, the JOBS Act paved a new path for equity crowdfunding, debt and equity real estate fundraising, and other fundraising similar to these.
 The JOBS Act also expanded the pool of investors by paving the path for non-accredited investors to participate in these funding calls.

-- Artificial intelligence and machine learning – Artificial intelligence (AI) and machine learning (ML) technologies allow companies to cut costs, assess risk, predict loan defaults, and offer deal matching insight without relying on human blood, sweat, and tears.
-AI and ML algorithms can process thousands of gigabytes of data in a shorter time frame than humans can analyze a couple dozen.
+- Artificial intelligence and machine learning – Artificial intelligence (AI) and machine learning (ML) technologies allow companies to cut costs, assess risk, predict loan defaults and offer deal matching insight without relying on human blood, sweat, and tears.
+AI and ML algorithms can process thousands of gigabytes of data in a shorter time frame than humans can analyze a couple of dozen.

 - Millennials have buying power and are comfortable with technology – Millennials are now the largest living generation alive.
-Having grown up with computing technology at their fingertips and coming of age with mobile technology entering the mass adoption phase, the youngest adult generation is very comfortable using technology for many tasks that older generations do not yet feel comfortable.
+Having grown up with computing technology at their fingertips and coming of age with mobile technology entering the mass adoption phase, the youngest adult generation is very comfortable using technology for many tasks that older generations do not yet feel comfortable with.
 That’s why the millennial generation is the first generation to adopt mobile banking applications.
 They are also comfortable with borrowing money through online platforms.

 - Banks have shut the door on small businesses – After the financial crisis, banks cut down on small business lending.
-That included loans for commercial real estate, bridge loans being one of the big slices in the lending pie.
+That included loans for commercial real estate, bridge loans being one of the big slices of the lending pie.
 Online platforms arose to fill this need for small businesses offering everything from merchant cash accounts to bridge loans.
 It was only natural that hard money loans for small and individual investors would follow.